Wilson Mar bio photo

 Built-in Methods/Functions

-Don’t create custom functions with these function names reserved.
+WARNING: Do not create custom functions with these function names reserved for use only by the Python interpreter.

 Know what they do.
 See https://docs.python.org/3/library/functions.html